Skip to main content

 Overview

-Transport accounted for 24% of the Island’s emissions in 2019, making it our second-largest emissions category after electricity generation.
+Transport accounted for 25% of the Island's emissions in 2022, making it our third largest emissions category.

 A well-known approach to reducing emissions associated with transport is the green transport hierarchy whereby active travel like walking and cycling is prioritised, followed by public transport, taxis, car shares, and finally, private cars.
 Thanks to technological advances, our vehicles are becoming greener, too.